yamagishi0824/spr_head_ct_age_1st/README.md

 - `infer.ipynb`: Notebook containing the inference process.
 - `preprocess.ipynb`: Notebook for data preprocessing steps.

+## Solution Summary

+For a detailed overview of our solution, please visit the [discussion post](https://www.kaggle.com/competitions/spr-head-ct-age-prediction-challenge/discussion/499240) on Kaggle.

 ## Citation

 If you use this code in your research, please cite the competition as follows: